Pedro4278/LABS-AND-LOG-ANALYSIS/obfuscation.md

 )

 ```

 This build configuration utilizes the PyInstaller .spec file (resulted from the last command)  to generate a standalone Windows executable that mimics a legitimate system process.
 The output binary is named WindowsUpdateService.exe, leveraging process masquerading as an evasion technique.
 The executable is stripped of debug symbols, compressed using UPX, and runs silently without a console window,
 reducing forensic visibility.
 No external dependencies are bundled, keeping the footprint minimal.

-After configure the .spec file we generate the final executable:
+After configure the .spec file we generate the final executable from the .spec in a same folder of the code:

 ```bash
 wine cmd